nilern/kauno/design.md

 1. Compute the argument signature (type arguments + value argument types).
 2. Check that the parameter and argument signature arities (numbers of type and value parameters/arguments) match.
 If not, signal an error.
 3. Make a cache lookup with the argument signature.
-If successful, **CallFunction** the found function.
+If successful, **DoCallFunction** the found function.
-4. Else **InstantiateTemplatedFunction**, add the result to the cache and then **CallFunction** it.
+4. Else **InstantiateTemplatedFunction**, add the result to the cache and then **DoCallFunction** it.

 ### InstantiateTemplatedFunction